milaboratory/docs/docs/mixcr/reference/mixcr-align.md

 # `mixcr align`

 Aligns raw sequencing data against V-, D-, J- and C- gene segment library database for selected species.
 For tagged data (molecular / cell / sample barcodes), MiXCR allows to extract tags using powerful [pattern matching syntax](ref-tag-pattern.md) and assign them to every alignment.
 Tags may be also extracted and assigned to alignments based on [sample sheets](ref-samples-table.md) or directly from the sequencing read headers using regex.
 Trimming of artificial sequences (primers or adapters) can be done using [tag patterns](ref-tag-pattern.md) before actual alignment happens.
 Quality-guided read trimming may be applied if corresponding options are used.
+A powerful [file name expansion](ref-input-file-name-expansion.md) functionality allows to take and process a batch of raw sequencing files at once on the fly and optionally assign molecular, cell and sample barcodes extracted from the file names.
+[Sample tables](ref-samples-table.md) allow to analyze several patient samples at once using sample barcodes that may be picked up from all possible sources.
 MiXCR supports paired-end and single-end [`.fastq`](https://en.wikipedia.org/wiki/FASTQ_format), [`.fasta`](https://en.wikipedia.org/wiki/FASTA_format), [`.bam` and `.sam`](https://en.wikipedia.org/wiki/Binary_Alignment_Map) formats.

 ![](./pics/align-light.svg#only-light)
 ![](./pics/align-dark.svg#only-dark)